Tibial Plateau Leveling Osteotomy (TPLO)

 Every clinic has a different protocol, and there is a lot of flexibility here.
 We’ve listed below just a general outline of what our hospital recommends:

-• Items you go home with that day include an e-collar for your pet to wear for 2 weeks, antibiotics and multiple pain medicines, and a packet of detailed post-operative instructions.
+Items you go home with that day include a buster collar for your pet to wear for 2 weeks, antibiotics and multiple pain medicines, and a packet of detailed post-operative instructions.

 Long-Term Outcomes